petretiandrea/home-assistant-tapo-p100/README.md

 The latest version of this integration remove configuration.yaml device configuration support.
 This is due to follow home assistant best practices https://developers.home-assistant.io/docs/configuration_yaml_index/ and https://github.com/home-assistant/architecture/blob/master/adr/0010-integration-configuration.md#decision

+## Beta versions

+To access to beta version, you must install it as custom

+1. Install from HACS, add this repository as custom repository
+2. Search into HACS store the tapo integration and install
+3. Full restart of home assistant is recommended

 ## Contributions are welcome!